steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

 ![ppg_vs_xdg_2](ppg_vs_xdg_2.png)

 From this viz, we cans see that Napoli, although not accumulating that many points per game in the last 5 are still accruing a league leading xGD.
-Sassuolo however are accumulating more points at similar pace to the league leaders AC Milan but at a negative xGD, possibly indicating a massive overperformance.
+Compared to a team like Sassuolo, we can see they are accumulating more points at similar pace to the league leaders AC Milan but at a negative xGD, possibly indicating a massive overperformance.
+Inter Milan & Atalanta are two examples of team that are not picking up as many points as the league average in the last 5 games but they are maintainting better xGDs than teams that are in form indicating a significant underperformance at present.
+Looking at the other end of the chart, we can see several mid-table teams particularly Bologna & Empoli who are (12th and 13th at the time of writing) are performing at relegation level form.
+Both teams are 11 points from the drop and with other teams in around them not performing either they may just be safe from the drop this year.

 ## Conclusion